RutingF/nlp/README.md

 Please refer to the notebook for detailed explanations and step-by-step instructions on how to utilize the `textMining` class in your projects.

+## log_parser Module
+Designed to parse web server log data into a structured format, using regular expressions to extract fields.
+* Returns:
+    * log_entries (list): A list of dictionaries containing the following keys
+        * host: The host making the request.
+        * user_name: The username of the client (if available)
+        * time: The time the request was made.
+        * request: The HTTP request